"Good of them": Couple checks on others stuck in N3 snow from car, SA touched

 - A video of a man and woman stuck in the snow on the N3 route following a road closure in KwaZulu-Natal has gone viral

-- The clip, posted by the @MDNnewss X page, showed the couple calling out to other motorists to check if they were still alive
+- The clip, posted by the @MDNnewss X page, shows the couple calling out to other motorists to check if they're still alive

 - The humanitarian scenes warmed Mzansi, sparking an incredible response as online users flooded the comments section